 - Write down all the foods you'll be avoiding.
 Focus on things that are typically linked to skin issues: gluten, sugar, dairy, alcohol.

 - Be patient.
 Don’t give up just because three days have gone by and you haven’t seen any results.
-Your body needs time to adjust.
+I certainly didn't see results immediately; my body needed time to adjust.

 The bottom line?
 When it comes to skin care, internal measures are just as important as topicals—I learned that first-hand.